LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 The body parsers available in Play are defined in `play.api.mvc.BodyParsers.parse`.

-So for example, to define an action expecting a text body (like in the previous example):
+So for example, to define an action expecting a text body (as in the previous example):

 ```
 def save = Action(parse.text) { request =>